Pelochus/rockobot/printables/README.md

 - Make it near as big as the limit (350x350 mm)
 - Low center of gravity, high stability
 - Good traction, no slippery wheels
-- High Torque, speed is not that important
+- High Torque, speed is not important
 - High resistance parts, intelligently print parts as durable as possible (high temps, low speeds, better materials, intelligent designs)
 - Intelligently design parts for durability